Uncertainty Quantification of Surrogate Models using Conformal Prediction

-The models we consider are those trained to model the evolution of spatio-temporal field variables defined by physical processes, such as those described in numerical PDE modelling, fusion diagnostics and weather forecasting.
-Each modelling task is perceived as an initial value problem, where the calibration and prediction set are pairs of inputs and outputs characterised by the initial condition and their respective solutions.
-Within the case of PDE modelling, each datapoint is a single numerical simulation, whereas, for experimental modelling (such as fusion and weather), the datapoint is a single forecast driven by an initial condition.
+While originally developed for single-output predictions \citep{vovk2005algorithmic}, CP has been extended to spatio-temporal domains \citep{sun2022conformal, conformaltimeserires, cp_dynamic_timeseries, CP_Wildfire, ma2024calibrated}.
+We consider models predicting the evolution of spatio-temporal fields in physical systems as found in PDE modelling, weather forecasting, and fusion diagnostics.
+Each modelling task is formulated as an initial value problem where calibration and prediction sets consist of input-output pairs characterised by initial conditions and their solutions.

-Within our framework, we perform calibration for each cell individually, estimating the marginal coverage for each cell of the spatio-temporal tensor as demonstrated in \cref{fig:cell-wise-cp} i.e., the coverage is guaranteed for each cell taken individually.
-CP is performed across each spatio-temporal point output by the model, resulting in upper and lower coverage bands for each point.
-Upon calibrating for the error bars cell-wise, we averaged over each to estimate the coverage across the simulation domain.
-Within the estimation of the prediction sets, we don't consider the influence of adjacent field points and implicitly expect the model to extract that within the learning process.
-We expect the discretised spatio-temporal domain to be the same across the calibration and prediction set.

-Within the scope of this paper, a formulation of the CP framework, aiming to provide statistically valid, dimensionality independent, marginal coverage over spatio-temporal prediction models is proposed.
-We demonstrate the efficacy of our approach through comprehensive and rigorous experimentation across a range of spatio-temporal models from toy PDE problems to complex multi-physics models and state-of-the-art neural weather and Fusion models.